oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 </details>

-  9. In the OCI Cloud Shell terminal type the following, be prepared for an error
+  9. In the OCI Cloud Shell terminal type the following, be prepared for an error (the services are doing their on-demand restart process so you may have a timeout while that happens and the database connection is reestablished)

   - `curl -i -k -X GET -u jack:password https://store.$EXTERNAL_IP.nip.io/store/stocklevel`